dipghoshraj/pibeacon/README.md

 ```bash
 node app.js
 ```
 ## In case of error you can reach me through mail : dipghoshraj@gmail.com
+## Or create a issue on this project